 Sally Shaw played a key role in developing an innovative model of working, to streamline the ways GPs could refer patients.
-Thirteen years on, Luton’s GP Liaison service – believed to be the only nurse-led service of its kind in the country – handles 750 referrals a month, covering four Clinical Commissioning Groups.
+Thirteen years on, Luton’s GP Liaison service – believed to be the only nurse-led service of its kind in the country – handles 750 referrals a month, covering four integrated care places.
 You can read our in-depth interview with Sally here, in which Sally tells us about how her team are continuing to significantly improve patient care.

 The service is an integral part of the Integrated Discharge Team run by Cambridgeshire Community Services NHS Trust.
-Sally says that “Being based at the Bedfordshire Hospitals NHS Foundation Trust but employed by a community trust is beneficial as the team have a ‘foot in both camps’ with a ‘can do and if not, why not’ attitude”.
+Sally says that ‘Being based at the Bedfordshire Hospitals NHS Foundation Trust but employed by a community trust is beneficial as the team has a “foot in both camps” with a “can do and if not, why not” attitude’.

 The service launched with Consultant Connect in 2015.
-Prior to that, GPs had to go through the hospital switchboard to get through to the team.
-Consultant Connect was introduced to speed up GP waiting times, because via the switchboard GPs often had to wait for 30 minutes.
-Via Consultant Connect, 94% of calls are answered first-time in an average of 25 seconds by the local Nursing team.
+Prior to that, clinicians had to go through the hospital switchboard to get through to the team.
+Consultant Connect was introduced to speed up waiting times, because via the switchboard clinicians often had to wait for 30 minutes.
+Via Consultant Connect, 94% of calls are answered first-time in an average of 25 seconds by the local nursing team.

-The service, commissioned by NHS Bedfordshire, Luton and Milton Keynes CCG, provides each GP surgery with a unique Dial-In Number.
-This allows GPs to directly call mobile phones carried by the Nursing team.
+The service, commissioned by NHS Bedfordshire, Luton and Milton Keynes ICB, provides each GP surgery with a unique Dial-In Number.
+This allows clinicians to directly call mobile phones carried by the nursing team.
 The GP Liaison service is available Monday – Friday, 8am – 6.30pm.

-The GP Liaison service is freeing up the time of the GPs and Primary Care clinicians because they’re not waiting on the line via the switchboard.
+The GP Liaison service is freeing up the time of the Primary Care clinicians because they’re not waiting via the switchboard.
 Instead, their calls are answered rapidly, and they receive timely advice and signposting.
 Equally, the service frees up the time of clinicians in Secondary Care as only appropriate referrals are made.
-The patients under this service are receiving answers and care quickly, sometimes they are followed-up the next day.
-Sally tells us that “working as part of the Integrated Team with our local authority colleagues, ensures that patients can be discharged as soon as is appropriate and safe to do so”.
+The patients under this service are receiving answers and care quickly, sometimes they are followed up the next day.
+Sally tells us that ‘working as part of the Integrated Team with our local authority colleagues, ensures that patients can be discharged as soon as is appropriate and safe to do so’.

 Streamlining the patient journey was a major factor in developing this service and this is an area that is constantly being reviewed by the CCG, community and Acute Trust colleagues.
 Collaborative working across all the partners has allowed the team to develop close working relationships and to be able to support each other.